Quick Summary

 Boiling

 The most reliable, universally accessible method.
 Bring water to a rolling boil for at least one minute (three minutes above 6,500 feet elevation).
-Boiling kills bacteria, viruses, and parasites including Cryptosporidium.
-It won’t remove chemical contaminants or heavy metals, but for biological threats — which are the primary danger after floods and infrastructure failures — it’s bulletproof.
+It kills bacteria, viruses, and parasites including Cryptosporidium.
+Won’t remove chemical contaminants or heavy metals, but for biological threats — the primary danger after floods and infrastructure failures — it’s bulletproof.

-I always keep a camp stove and fuel in my emergency supplies specifically for this purpose.
-If the power is out, you’ll need an alternative heat source — see my guide on power outage preparedness for options.
+I always keep a camp stove and fuel in my emergency supplies specifically for this.
+If the power’s out, you need an alternative heat source.

 Chemical Treatment